coreboot/coreboot/util/spd_tools/README.md

 MT40A1G16KD-062E:E
 K4A8G165WC-BCWE
 H5AN8G6NDJR-XNC,8
-H5ANAG6NCMR-XNC
+H5ANAG6NCMR-XNC,*9
 ```

 Explanation: This will ensure that the SPDs for K4AAG165WA-BCWE and
 H5AN8G6NDJR-XNC are assigned to IDs 1 and 8 respectively.
+H5ANAG6NCMR-XNC
+will be assigned ID 9 and no other part will be assigned ID 9 even if it
-The SPDs for all other
+shares the same SPD.
+The SPDs for all other memory parts will be assigned to
-memory parts will be assigned to the first compatible ID.
-Assigning fixed IDs
+the first compatible ID.
+Assigning fixed/exclusive IDs may result in duplicate
-may result in duplicate SPD entries or gaps in the ID mapping.
+SPD entries or gaps in the ID mapping.

 ### Output